Low interest personal loans that’ll peak your… interest

 3. Borrow less

 A smaller loan amount makes you a less risky borrower in a lender's eyes.
-And it may get you a slightly lower rate.
+And it may get you a slightly lower personal loan rate.
 Keep in mind that some lenders might reject a small loan application if the loan is under its minimum loan amount.

 4. Compare your options